j3lte/chanarchive/README.md

 Call the program with the `--help` option to see more options

-It will create a folder called `chanarchive` where it stores the current thread.
+It will create a folder called based on the chan, where it stores the current thread.

 ## Supported Chans: